 As you know from an earlier post, I am what you may call very pro-watch.
 So it will come as no surprise to you, that I very heartened by the many signs of a kind of watch renaissance in all sectors: the start-up community, the established brands, the high-tech industry, and the lower-priced watches.
 For example, the LIV Watches Kickstarter was the most funded watch Kickstarter project in 2014 but it was hardly the only one.
 In fact there, were so many wrist watch Kickstarter projects that Esquire thought it was worth its time to devote an article to Kickstarter projects to watch.
+There are even watch online consignment shops such as Chronexpert.
+At online shops such as these you can buy expensive watches for—well still a pretty penny—but not quite as many pretty pennies as when they are brand new.
+An added bonus: you can sell your watches there too.

 But this being 2016, a traditional (and relatively expensive) wrist watch is probably not the first thing that comes to your mind when I say “wrist-watch”.
 You probably think of a smart watch instead.
 And there is a plethora of those as well: the Apple Watch, the Samsung Watch, the Casio Watch, and the HTC Watch to name but four of the main smart watch manufacturers.
 And no wonder there are so many.
 Everyone, even the President is wearing one these days.